neutrinojs/neutrino/docs/migration-guide.md

 - **BREAKING CHANGE** Babel has been upgraded from v6 to v7 [#845](https://github.com/neutrinojs/neutrino/pull/809).
 Any additional Babel plugins and presets you use in your projects should be compatible with Babel v7 if they are still necessary.
-- **BREAKING CHANGE** The fast-async Babel plugin is no longer used, so async functions will not be de-sugared to Promises by default any more [#790](https://github.com/neutrinojs/neutrino/pull/790).
+- **BREAKING CHANGE** The [fast-async](https://github.com/MatAtBread/fast-async) Babel plugin is no longer used, so async functions will not be de-sugared to Promises by default any more [#790](https://github.com/neutrinojs/neutrino/pull/790).
 This means the preset option of `polyfills.async` has been removed.
 - **BREAKING CHANGE** The output format from `neutrino --inspect` has changed and is equivalent to the `neutrino --inspect-new` in Neutrino v8 [#928](https://github.com/neutrinojs/neutrino/pull/928).
 - **BREAKING CHANGE** The length of hashes in built filenames has been shortened to 8 characters [#930](https://github.com/neutrinojs/neutrino/pull/930).
-This will cause unchanged files to invalidate caches and if you use regex rules to manage web server caches, those must be updated.
+This will cause potential hash changes for changed files and if you use regex rules to manage web server caches, those must be updated.
-- **BREAKING CHANGE** Module resolution now uses the webpack 4 defaults [#926](https://github.com/neutrinojs/neutrino/pull/926).
+- **BREAKING CHANGE** Module resolution now uses the [webpack 4 defaults](https://webpack.js.org/configuration/resolve/#resolve-modules)
+[#926](https://github.com/neutrinojs/neutrino/pull/926).
 This means that the option `neutrino.options.node_modules` has been removed.
 - **BREAKING CHANGE** The font and image loader rules have now been consolidated into a single rule for